 - 1. Reviews of previous mapping and literature pertaining to site and regional geology including and Sorensen and Crittenden (1979), Mulvey (1992), USGS and UGS (2016), Elliott and Harty (2010), King and others (2008), and Coogan and King (2016). - 2.
 An analysis of vertical and stereoscopic aerial photography for the site including a 1947 1:20,000 stereoscopic sequence, 2012 5.0-inch digital HRO coverage, and 2014 1.0 meter digital NAIP coverage of the site. - 3.
-A GIS analysis using the QGIS[®] GIS platform to geoprocess and analyze 2016 2.0-meter LiDAR digital elevation data made available for the site by the Utah Automated Geographic Reference Center (AGRC).
-The GIS analysis included using the QGIS[®] platform Geospatial Data Abstraction Library (GDAL, 2013) Contour; the GRASS[®] (Geographic Resources Analysis Support System, 2013) r.slope and r.shaded.relief modules.
+A GIS analysis using the QGIS® GIS platform to geoprocess and analyze 2020 0.5-meter LiDAR digital elevation data made available for the site by the Utah Automated Geographic Reference Center (AGRC).
+The GIS analysis included using the QGIS® platform Geospatial Data Abstraction Library (GDAL, 2013) Contour; the GRASS® (Geographic Resources Analysis Support System, 2013) r.slope and r.shaded.relief modules.

-For the best site-specific documentation for this review we relied on geologic mapping by Coogan and King (2016), which provided the most up to date rendering of geological mapping for the site location.
-Mapping by King and others (2008) was also used to support this review.
+For the best scale site-specific documentation for this review, we relied on geologic mapping by King and others (2008), which provided the most detailed rendering of geological mapping for the site location.
+Mapping by Coogan and King (2016) was also used to support this review.
+Upon our analysis and site reconnaissance the mapping by

+King and others (2008) was modified herein based on our site-specific interpretation and observations.
 The geological mapping for this review is provided on Figure 3, Geologic Mapping.
 Topographic, slope, and elevation data for this review was supported through the aforementioned LiDAR analysis which is presented on Figure 4, LiDAR Analysis.